One of the best in cinematic & visual presentation of an old war – the movie 300 stands alone on visual effect. Image source: https://wallpapertag.com

 I told my wife that we will go to a movie and she said “alright” without asking me which movie we are going to watch.
 Perhaps she knows that if it is me who is proposing to see a movie, then it can’t be a Tamil movie.
 She was right!

 Only after I bought the tickets, I told her what we are going to watch and she remarked that the story (that I quickly narrated) was boring.
 When she heard that a bulk of the movie is about men fighting with a sword, she guessed that she will be dozing off 10 minutes into the movie.

 And for the next 2 hours or so, we were sitting at the edge of our seats!

-Legs, hands and even heads of the enemy was sent flying by the Spartans and that made me to feel proud of the soldiers who was willing to lay down their life for the sake of freedom.
+Legs, hands and even heads of the enemy was sent flying by the Spartans and that made me feel proud of the soldiers who were willing to lay down their life for the sake of freedom.

 When the Spartans grouped together and covered their shields, the sound of the heavy metal hitting with each other sends fear down to those who listened to it.
 The Romans would have been proud of the precision and tactical genius.